NEWS FROM THE WORLD OF JAMES LYLE

 Learn how to draw comics with lessons from James at the Nashville Comic and Horror Fest, October 1 and 2, 2011 at the Tennessee State Fairgrounds, 625 Smith Ave., Nashville, Tennessee.
 30,000 square feet of comics and horror, plus James' class on Saturday at 4:00 p.m. -- Bring your sketch pad!
 For info visit comiccitytn.com/Nashville_Comic_Con.html

-James and Michael Woodring's graphic novel/web comic Dark Candle, set in 10th-century Bavaria, has begun at darkcandle.net.
-The story is free to view, with updates on Thursday evenings.
-Praise is already pouring in about the series.
+James and Michael Woodring's graphic novel/web comic Dark Candle, set in 10th-century Bavaria, is on hiatus, but you can still see James' praiseworthy first pages at darkcandle.net.
 "As an accomplished illustrator, Lyle’s masterful use of close-ups, long shots and combinations give the storyline the dramatic graphics that lead the reader eagerly to the next page,” wrote Dennis the Menace illustrator Marcus Hamilton.
 "Dark Candle is an intriguing story combining an historic medieval setting with a timeless tale of romance.
 Lyle's art lends cinematic pacing to the story and captures the drama in such a way that the reader will feel immediately engaged with the characters.
 His expert draughtsmanship has the classic illustrative look that conveys the period with convincing detail," wrote three time Reuben Award winning illustrator Jack Pittman.

-James has launched a fun webcomic at thepluscomic.com.
+James has a fun webcomic at thepluscomic.com.
 Check it out here!

 James will be at the Chickamauga, Georgia Public Library, 306 Cove Rd., Tuesday, June 15, 2010 from 3:30 on, with two programs of "Brainstorming a Superhero" and selling/signing artwork.

-James recently completed an interview for the 2010 edition of "Artist's and Graphic Designer's Market," an annual resource book for freelancers first published over 30 years ago.
+James was interviewedfor the 2010 edition of "Artist's and Graphic Designer's Market," an annual resource book for freelancers first published over 30 years ago.
 Among the market listings and industry contacts, insider advice and marketing ideas are a few, choice reviews of current artists.
 In 2008's edition James received recognition for his illustrations for Weekly Reader magazines.

-Free Comic Book Day, May 1, 2010, James is scheduled to appear at the Chattanooga-Hamilton County Bicentennial Library as a special guest, 2:30 to 4:30 p.m.
-He will present a program on comic book art, career and a demonstration of technique.
-Visitors are encouraged to wear a costume, draw comics, check out books, graphic novels and manga, and bring something for the bring-one-take-one swap table.
+On Free Comic Book Day, May 1, 2010, James appeared at the Chattanooga-Hamilton County Bicentennial Library as a special guest, with a program on comic book art, career and a demonstration of technique.
+Visitors were encouraged to wear a costume, draw comics, check out books, graphic novels and manga, and bring something for the bring-one-take-one swap table.
 Info at www.lib.chattanooga.gov.

-James has been selected to be a judge for the 2009 GameX Steampunk Art Competition, a one-of-a-kind science fiction/fantasy art contest designed to support and promote artists in the games, film and comic art communities.
-The competition is presented in conjunction with the GameX game consumer show and industry conference, October 23 through 25 in Philadelphia.
-Other judges include talent from companies such as Universal Pictures, DreamWorks Animation, Universal Studios, 2K Boston, Ubisoft and Turbine.
+James was selected to be a judge for the 2009 GameX Steampunk Art Competition, a one-of-a-kind science fiction/fantasy art contest designed to support and promote artists in the games, film and comic art communities.
+The competition was presented in conjunction with the GameX game consumer show and industry conference, October 23 through 25 in Philadelphia.
+Other judges included talent from companies such as Universal Pictures, DreamWorks Animation, Universal Studios, 2K Boston, Ubisoft and Turbine.
 Check out GameX at www.gamexpo.us.

 James' EGBA Custom Comic Book Invitation designs were praised as a "Cool Mom Pick" at the coolmompicks.com website and even made the "Geek Dad" Section of Wired online!
 Egba Originals custom comic book invites are created to order, using a custom-drawn image of the guest of honor and the theme of the event.
 They are even packaged in comic sleeves and envelopes like collector’s items.
 Check 'em out at egbaoriginals.com/comic.html.

 Sometimes a story is well worth waiting for.
-James drew "The Tragedy of Falstaff," featured in Negative Burn #21, on sale now.
+James drew "The Tragedy of Falstaff," featured in Negative Burn #21.
 But the project was originally drawn for Caliber comics, a Saint Germaine story written by Gary Reed, who called James to finish it up, 10 years later, for Negative Burn.
 Caliber in its day, and Negative Burn now, are known for their mix of comic industry name talent and excellent newcomers.
-Negative Burn #21 can be ordered at your local comic shop.
+Negative Burn #21 can be found at your local or online comic shop.

 James' work is now featured on the Ride the Dragon Game, based on the famous 318 curves in 11 miles at Deals Gap in the foothills of North Carolina and Tennessee.
 Collectible, pewter game pieces are moved along James' colorful dragon's tail illustration, avoiding the pitfalls of Fate cards.